JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_ui_inspector.md

 # Internal Actions – UI Inspector

-<link-summary>UI Inspector allows checking properties of a component selected in the frame of running IDE instance.</link-summary>
+<link-summary>UI Inspector allows checking properties of any UI component in the running IDE instance.</link-summary>

 The _UI Inspector_ is a tool to interrogate elements of the IDE's UI to get an internal description of each element.